A Mile Long Map At Burning Man 2024

 MAPPING AMERICA - Treasures from David Rumsey Historical Map Collection on Display at the San Francisco International Airport June 2003 - January 2004

 A selection of over one hundred rare and unique maps from the David Rumsey Historical Map Collection are on display through January 2004 at the San Francisco International Airport.
 The exhibit explores themes of mapping exploration, settlement, travel, geology, navigation, military campaigns, railroads, and cities.
-Read an article about the exhibit.
+Read an article in Spatial News about the exhibit.

 A view of part of the exhibit installation along the corridor between Terminals 1 and 2 at the San Francisco Airport.